deepshard/get-started-with-hyphae/README.md

 # Building Your First Hyphae App: ArXiv Research Assistant

-## What You'll Learn

-By the end of this tutorial, you'll understand:
-- How Hyphae allows you to control your agent in creative ways
-- What are tools, state, and predicates
-- How to build, deploy, and test your own agentic applications

-## What We'll Deploy Together

-We'll explore an ArXiv Research Assistant that demonstrates most Hyphae concepts, to get you started with your own application:
-- **Multi-source search**: ArXiv API, Semantic Scholar, web search
-- **Stateful workflows**: Select papers and maintain context across conversations
-- **Analysis by your Truffle agent**: Get expert insights on selected papers

----

 ## Part 1: Understanding the Code
 Open [`example_apps/Arxiv/arxiv.py`](example_apps/Arxiv/arxiv.py) and follow along.